A3Tom/Brain_Tusslers/README.md

 # Brain_Tusslers

 A repo where algorithms n challenges punish my single digit neuron count like some mad programmin kung fu master

+A global rule applies to implementations in this repo:
+**Strictly no IDE AI usage.
+LSP Intellisense allowed but CoPilot, Tab9 etc instantly disqualifies ye**

 ## Challenges